jrs-coding-school/recursion/README.md

 ## benefits of recursion

+* Typically leads to less code.
-* Recursion can make the code very simple for some problems
+* Recursion sometimes can make the code very simple for some problems
-* Ability to maintain state at different levels of recursion.
-* Leads to less code.
 * Ability to maintain state at different levels of recursion.

 ## call stack